Howard Florey: University of Cambridge

 The Floreys bought a house in Cambridge, and Florey cycled to work every day, including Sundays, arriving at 10:00, except on class days when he had to be there earlier.
 Ethel collaborated on two papers, co-written with Drury and Albert Szent-Györgyi respectively, but stopped coming to the laboratory after she became pregnant.
-Nonetheless, during the summer break in 1929 she accompanied Florey to Spain, where Sherrington had arranged for him to study methods of nerve staining under Santiago Ramón y Cajal.
+Nonetheless, during the summer break in 1929, she accompanied Florey to Spain, where Sherrington had arranged for him to study methods of nerve staining under Santiago Ramón y Cajal.
 They decided to commemorate this trip by naming their daughter, who was born on 26 September 1929, Paquita Mary Joanna.
-Two years later they spent the summer with Pol Bouin at the University of Strasbourg, where he studied mucinogen, the chemical precursor to mucin.
+Two years later they spent the summer with the French histologist and endocrinologist Pol Bouin at the University of Strasbourg, where Florey studied mucinogen, the chemical precursor to mucin.

+In January 1929, Florey began a study of lysozyme, an enzyme that forms part of the immune system in animals.
+For Florey this was a natural extension of his work with mucus.
+Lysozyme occurs in secretions containing mucus, and Florey wondered if it was a property of mucus.
+He mastered lysozyme assay, and chemically identified it.
+He tested various animals for its presence; dogs, rabbits and guinea pigs all had it in their secretions, but cats had very little, and goats had none, except in their tears.
+In a paper published in 1930, Florey concluded that lysozyme played little part in natural immunity.

 University of Sheffield

-There was little prospect for promotion at Cambridge; Florey hoped that a chair of experimental medicine would be created, but he was wise not to wait, for this did not occur until 1945.
-He collaborated with biochemist Marjory Stephenson on his lysozyme project but she did not have enough time to spare for a researcher in another department, and their results were not published.
+There was little prospect for promotion at Cambridge; Florey hoped that a chair of experimental medicine would be created, but this did not occur until 1945.
+He collaborated with biochemist Marjory Stephenson on his lysozyme project, but she did not have enough time to spare for a researcher in another department, and their results were not published.
 He yearned to have an interdisciplinary team and funds for work other than his own.
-After the sudden death of James Sholto Cameron Douglas on 30 October 1931 created a vacancy in the Joseph Hunter chair of pathology at the University of Sheffield, Florey decided to apply.
+The death of James Sholto Cameron Douglas on 30 October 1931 created a vacancy in the Joseph Hunter chair of pathology at the University of Sheffield, and Florey decided to apply.